rcc-uchicago/user-guide/docs/midway23/midway_data_transfer.md

 ## Globus Online
 Globus Online is a robust tool for transferring large data files to/from Midway.
 RCC has a customized Globus Online login site.

-1. Go to https://globus.rcc.uchicago.edu and Select “University of Chicago” for the existing orginizational login:
+1. Go to [globus.rcc.uchicago.edu](https://globus.rcc.uchicago.edu) and Select “University of Chicago” for the existing organizational login:

     ![Globus Landing Page](img/data_management/globus_landing_page.png){ width=1000 }